WolfgangMehner/vim-plugins/perl-support/README.md

     perl-support/rc/customization.ctags
                         Additional settings I use in .ctags to enable navigation through POD with the plugin taglist.vim.
     perl-support/rc/customization.gvimrc
                         Additional settings I use in  .gvimrc:
                           hot keys, mouse settings, ...
                         The file is commented.
 Append it to your .gvimrc if you like.
     perl-support/rc/customization.perltidyrc
                         Additional settings I use in .perltidyrc to customize perltidy.
     perl-support/rc/customization.smallprof
                         Additional settings I use to control the profiler Devel::SmallProf
     perl-support/rc/customization.vimrc
                         Additional settings I use in  .vimrc:
                           incremental search, tabstop, hot keys,
                           font, use of dictionaries, ...
                         The file is commented.
 Append it to your .vimrc if you like.

+    perl-support/rc/*.templates
+                        Sample template files for customization.
+Used by the template setup wizard.

     perl-support/doc/perl-hot-keys.pdf
                         Reference card for the key mappings.
 The mappings can